 for example this 90mb ecw image

-#5 Updated by Nathan Woodrow about 9 years ago
+#5 Updated by Nathan Woodrow over 9 years ago

 - Resolution set to fixed

 I stand corrected :) I had the Raster Value plugin installed which queried the raster every time the mouse moved, you can image the effect using a 5.5GB ecw this would have.
 Disabled the plugin and everything is fine again.

 #6 Updated by Giovanni Manghi over 9 years ago

 unfortunately this means we have a problem with the value tool plugin, a tool that is so useful and fundamental (when doing raster analysis for example) that in my point of view should be moved into core, as the author more or less said that has no time to maintain it.